 Over the years in Munlochy the collection has grew and it’s now a colourful mish mash of clothes, rags, shoes, scarves, and many other things!
 I don’t know how much of the ritual is now traditional and how much is tourists and travellers wanting to join in the fun but it’s a fascinating sight to say the least.
 I think perhaps some of the meaning has gone for some, such as those leaving plastic bottles in shoes (highly unlikely to disintegrate!) and those leaving luminous yellow work vests.
 I do like though that tourists have began leaving clothes with the dates of their visit written on them, as well as where they have came from, like an unusual take on the visitor book!

-Parking at the nearby car park I must have spent at least an hour wandering around.
-It’s an eerie and strange atmosphere, especially while looking at the old faded rags which had obviously been there for centuries.
+After parking at the nearby car park (for free) I must have spent at least an hour wandering around.
+It’s an eerie and strange atmosphere, especially while looking at the old faded rags which had obviously been there for decades.
 It’s spread out a lot further now than the branches of one tree and looks bizarre amongst the plain jane trees of the surrounding forest.

 Cornwall has a few “Cloughtie” wells – Madron Well, Sancreed Well and Alsia Well.
 An ancient tradition at Madron Well involved girls from Penzance walking to the well before sunrise and when they arrived they would tie two grass blades together with a pin and drop it into the well.
 The amount of bubble which rose to the surface denoted the number of years before the girls would wed!

 Ireland is also home to Loughcrew Well near Old Castle in County Meath.
-The site of a megalithic burial ground, when visiting the tombs people would tie ribbons to the surrounding hawthorn trees.
+The site was once a megalithic burial ground, when visiting the tombs people would tie ribbons to the surrounding hawthorn trees.

-This is certainly a quirky place to visit on your trip to Scotland, but beware when you go – don’t try and remove a rag as the ailment from the patient will transfer to you!
+This is certainly a quirky place to visit on your trip to Scotland, but beware when you go – don’t try and remove a rag from Munlochy Clootie Well as the ailment from the patient will transfer to you!
 We wouldn’t want that, would we?